developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 #### The tool is now ready to accept field mappings for the EB app.

+>**IMPORTANT**: The `AppConfigurationUtility.apk` app must be uninstalled to run EB apps in a production environment on that device.

 -----

 ## Step 2 - Map App to Functions